dctime/signals/features.md

 Added Energy to the FlawlessExchanger
 Generates Dirt Every 200 ticks.
 The amount of ticks passed is shown in the gui.
 ### 2025.4.23
-Using Redstone to generate power
+Flawless Exchanger Using Redstone to generate power Signal Wire Block Init